The Joro Spider

 - They are an introduced species, but not invasive.

 - They can grow as big as your hand.
 Unless you are Shaq.

 - As many as 1,500 eggs can be counted in one egg sack.

 - Their web might be nine feet across.

 If you live in northeast Georgia, you’ve seen them in your yard.
 Likewise, if you live in Taiwan, Japan, Korea, and China — they are common there.
-I predict they’ll take over the American South much like kudzu has.
+We predict they’ll take over the American South much like kudzu has.
 Harmful or helpful?
-We don’t know yet.
-Stay tuned.
+So far, helpful.

 Who Are You